 New Deputy Warden of Security at Johnson State Prison

-FORSYTH, Ga. – The Georgia Department of Corrections (GDC) Commissioner Timothy C. Ward announced the promotion of Kochelle Watson to deputy warden of security at Johnson State Prison (SP), effective May 1, 2019.
-In this role, Watson will be responsible for overseeing approximately 190 security staff members and 1,550 medium-security male offenders.
+FORSYTH, Ga. – The Georgia Department of Corrections (GDC) Commissioner Timothy C. Ward announced the promotion of Lakisha Franklin to Deputy Warden of Security at Johnson State Prison (SP) effective April 16, 2022.
+As deputy warden of security, Franklin will be responsible for overseeing security staff members and over 1,600 medium-security male offenders.

 About the Georgia Department of Corrections (GDC)

 The Georgia Department of Corrections (GDC) has one of the largest prison systems in the U.S. and is responsible for supervising nearly 47,000 state prisoners.
 It is the largest law enforcement agency in the state with approximately 9,000 employees.
 For more information on the GDC, call 478-992-5247 or visit http://www.gdc.ga.gov